-Academic Advising is here to support you during the period of remote learning!
+Academic Advising is here to support you, whether you are on campus or not!

-All Academic Advising offices (Academic Support, Peer Tutoring, SAS, HEOP, CSTEP/McNair) are open during the remote learning period and working remotely.
+All Academic Advising offices (Academic Support, Peer Tutoring, SAS, HEOP, CSTEP/McNair) are open and working remotely.

-- We’re also available via email or to for videoconferences through Zoom.
+- We are available via email or to for videoconferences through Zoom.
 Email us individually or at firstname.lastname@example.org.

 - Correspondence for major, minor, and advisor declarations should be directed to email@example.com.

 - Correspondence for pass/fail forms, course withdrawal forms, and academic petitions should be directed to firstname.lastname@example.org.

 - The Registrar's Office has the current list of of updated Fall 2020 course offerings (both online and hybrid), as well as anticipated courses for the Spring and Summer semesters.

 See the menu item on Remote Learning Period resources for information, advice, and answers to frequently asked questions.